Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 Using the [Sandbox](/sandbox) is the easiest way to experience Convex Lisp.
 We recommend that you try it out as you go through this guide: It's more fun to get instant feedback and try out new ideas quickly!
 To do this:

 - Open the Sandbox (you can create a free, anonymous temporary account with one just one click!)
-- Select "Convex Lisp" as the language, if not already selected
 - Type example code from this guide into the Sandbox input window as you progress
 - You will see outputs from Convex in the output window. we use `=>` to indicate expected outputs in the examples below.